walra356/CamiXon.jl/docs/src/index.md

 The k+1 coefficients ``c_{j}^{k}=(-1)^{j}\binom{k}{j}`` are *weight factors* (short: *weights*) defining the summation.
 Note that ``c_{0}^{k}\equiv1$ and $c_{k}^{k}=(-1)^{k}``.

-As the function ``f`` is tabulated in standard ordering we change dummy index to write the summation in normal order
+As the function ``f`` is tabulated in forward order we change dummy index to rewrite the summation in forward order (coefficients in backward order)

 ```math
 \nabla^k f[n] = \sum_{j=0}^{k} c_{k-j}^kf[n-k+j].